maltebp/CppHashMap/notes.md

 - In C# and Java (and probably others), changing the values of a used key element will break the search for that particular key (because the hash is no longer valid).

+- Typically, you store the computed hash with the entry, to increase performance as recomputing the hash and performing `equals` operations can be expensive.

 ## Language implementations

 ##### C++: `std::unordered_map`